-Time Out tip: Since the room is so pricey, save money on dinner by dining at McCormick and Kuleto’s in Ghiradelli Square.
-The views are amazing and a cheeseburger and fries are just $5.50 during happy hour.
+Time Out tip: Since the room is so pricey, save money on dinner by dining at McCormick & Kuleto’s in Ghirardelli Square.
+The views are amazing and a cheeseburger and fries is just $6 during happy hour.

 Magnificent views of the San Francisco Bay draw visitors to this chic boutique hotel on The Embarcadero with an aesthetic that is part mid-century modern, part urban cool.